A v warm welcome to you all to our AGM

 Much work has been carried out on site throughout the year and we are v grateful for the contribution and support of our partners.
-The Pirbright Institute provided a good band of volunteers for both our working party days – to tackle the invasive Himalayan Balsam on 26 May and to clear the pond of water soldiers on 8 Sept.
-They also brought in equipment and manpower for other jobs around the site.
-This, sadly, won’t now be continuing as their grounds maintenance has been contracted out but we are v grateful for the first pick of equipment which has been disposed of and know that we can rely on the enthusiastic support and labour of their staff as part of their outreach work in the Pirbright community.
-We are also immensely grateful to a small band of volunteers from Network Rail who join Nigel on their charity days and have done a lot of good work including clearing and transforming the area around the Back Lane kissing gate, replacing the sleeper bridge between the Wild Area and the Wildflower Meadow, tree felling, clearing debris from the Hodge Brook, trimming the front hedge and beginning the big job of ditch clearance along the southern boundary of the Wildflower Meadow and Wild Area to the Hodge Brook.
+The Pirbright Institute provided a good band of volunteers for both our working party days as part of their outreach work in the Pirbright community.
+We were also v grateful for the first pick and excellent prices of their grounds maintenance equipment which they were disposing of when their grounds maintenance was contracted out.
+We also continue to be immensely grateful to a small band of volunteers from Network Rail who join Nigel on their charity days and have done a huge amount of good work including tree felling, sorting storm damage, spraying Himalayan Balsam, flailing the meadows, trimming the front hedge and completing the big job of ditch clearance along the southern boundary of the Wildflower Meadow and Wild Area to the Hodge Brook.
+I would also like to thank Nigel personally for undertaking many additional jobs and for keeping a weather eye on the whole site.
 Members will know that we are only a small charity and with 14 acres to manage it is a real challenge for our small team of local volunteers and limited financial resources.
 We really couldn't manage without our partners!

-On a smaller scale, we have been pleased to welcome the contribution of Brookwood Scouts who seem to enjoy the challenge of pulling Himalayan Balsam!
+On a much smaller scale, we have been pleased to welcome the contribution made by Brookwood Scouts who seem to enjoy the challenge of pulling Himalayan Balsam!
 The more the merrier!

-Another pleasurable partnership has been made with the Fox Pub with its new owner when we were hosted for our summer BBQ for BBQ for members last August and everyone was generously given a free glass of wine.
+Another pleasurable partnership has continued with the Fox Pub where we hosted our summer BBQ for members last August and everyone was generously given a free glass of wine.
 About 20 members joined us for a tour around the wildlife area and another 40 added to our number for a tasty BBQ at the Fox.
-We hope to be able to repeat this successful event in 2017.
+We hope to be able to repeat this successful event in 2018.

 What are the challenges for the future?

 Firstly, the ongoing battle with the ever-spreading and voracious Himalayan Balsam which has slowly been taking over the wetland areas.
-This year we are going to have another working party on Thurs 15 June with the support of staff from the Pirbright Institute and we hope members may also come along to help us – it may be pretty on the eye but it is nevertheless a v unwelcome invader.
-We hope that the Surrey Wildlife Trust will also fit us in during their Invasive Species Week in July and that Brookwood Scouts will continue to be supportive.
-Another working party is planned for Thursday 7 September when we will spend a happy wet day in the pond to keep the water soldiers and other weeds under control.
-Members’ help will be v welcome then too and waders and equipment will be provided plus refreshments.
+This year we are going to have another working party on Tues 12th June with the support of staff from the Pirbright Institute and we hope members will also come along to help us – it may be pretty on the eye but it is nevertheless a v unwelcome invader.
+We hope that Brookwood Scouts will continue to be supportive along with another local scout group.
+Members' help will also be v welcome at the pond working party on 4th September when we will spend a happy, wet day in the pond to keep the water soldiers and other weeds and surrounding willows under control.
+Waders and equipment will be provided plus refreshments.